crosscompute/crosscompute-examples/reports/load-profiles/README.md

 ## How to render pages in landscape orientation

 1. Specify `@page { size: landscape; }` (see `report.css`)
+2. Note that if your pages seem to be differently sized from report to report, your tables might be too wide.
+Try using a larger page size such as `@page { size: legal landscape; }`

 ## How to separate common code into modules